CPMpy/cpmpy/docs/index.rst

 CPMpy: Constraint Programming and Modeling in Python
 ====================================================
-CPMpy is a Constraint Programming and Modeling library in Python, based on numpy, with direct solver access.

 Constraint Programming is a methodology for solving combinatorial optimisation problems like assignment problems or covering, packing and scheduling problems.
 Problems that require searching over discrete decision variables.

-Some of CPMpy's key features are:
+CPMpy is a Constraint Programming and Modeling library in Python, based on numpy, with direct solver access.`Key features are:

 * Easy to integrate with machine learning and visualisation libraries, because decision variables are numpy arrays.
-* Solver-independent: transparently translating to CP, MIP, SMT, SAT
+* Solver-independent: transparently translating to CP, MIP, SMT and SAT solvers
 * Incremental solving and direct access to the underlying solvers
 * and much more...

 .. toctree::
    :maxdepth: 1
-   :caption: Basic usage
+   :caption: Usage

    modeling